 Breakfast in the morning is often an afterthought during the weekdays.
 You are scrambling to get the kids off to school and yourself ready for work.
+The last thing you need is to worry about staying focused or getting hungry mid-morning.

 After a few full-blown flops in my attempt to make yogurt I thought is it possible to make THICK + RAW milk yogurt in the Instant Pot?
 Most recipes call for heating it to the point of pasteurization, but I'd like to retain all the raw goodness of my milk...thank you.